 Quantitative Study

 There are several limitations to the quantitative study.
-Even though this study undertook a careful approach to determining food consumption during school lunch, the data collected were confined to one school that may not be generalizable to other school settings.
+Even though this study undertook a careful approach to determining food consumption during school lunch, the data collected was confined to one school and may not be generalizable to other school settings.
 This singular school, while a title I school, is not reflective of all title I schools in the United States.
 Schools across cities, states, and the country all have distinguishing characteristics, especially when looking through the lens of food and drink consumption.
 The school setting for the quantitative study inherently has different characteristics from other middle schools across the country.
 The participants from where this research was collected may have greater or lesser food and drink access than parents and students across other middle school communities.
 The participants in this study may also have faced differing variables from other students and parents such as food security, transportation, education attainment, and it is important for the reader to have this perspective when reading the study and findings.

 Second, when the researcher was actively engaged with this research in the cafeteria, the researcher was checking individual food items that students selected and consumed.
 On the data tool listed in Appendix 1C, the researcher marked items as unconsumed, one-fourth consumed, half-consumed, three-fourths consumed, or fully consumed.
 This design did not provide the exact amount of consumed food and drink, although it is a rather considerable improvement upon prior analyses of student school meal consumption.
 While an improvement from previous studies about student meal consumption, this approach still is not a fully accurate measure of consumption.